Are you creative?

 I've been working with people who think they are not creative for some time.
 Invariably those people are equipped with the "anti-creative microchip" - a wrongly constructed assumption that has no basis in reality, a made-up way of looking at yourself as the person who can't really come up with something new or different.
 All these people need is a chance to shine, a chance to express themselves.
 All these people need is tools.

 You have all you need to be creative.
 What you don't have is the right mindset.
-Check out our class "Everyday Creativity", it might give you the answers you are looking for.
+Check out our class "Creative Powers", it might give you the answers you are looking for.